Shanan Peters

 Fieldwork.
 Staying grounded.

-Fieldwork is critical to the practice of geoscience generally and to testing many of the hypotheses that emerge from large-scale synthetic analyses of the rock record.
+Fieldwork is critical to the practice of geoscience and to testing some of the key hypotheses that emerge from large-scale synthetic analyses of the rock record.
 Most of our team members are engaged in field work in the areas of stratigraphic paleobiology and sedimentology/stratigraphy.

 Learn more »